MasoniteFramework/docs/email/creating-an-email-driver.md

 ### Registering Your Mail Driver

 Since the `MailManager` class creates the driver on boot, we can simply register the driver into the container via any service providers register method.
 We could create a new Service Provider and register it there.
-You can read more about created Service Providers under the "Service Providers" documentation.
+You can read more about created Service Providers under the [Service Providers](/service-container/service-providers.md) documentation.
 For now, we will just register it from within our `AppProvider`.

 Our `AppProvider` class might look something like this: